fyflo/CS-CS2-CSGO-HUDS-Observer-fyflo/README.md

 ## How to make it run?

-- Install NodeJS (nodejs.org)
+- Install NodeJS v20.18.0 (nodejs.org)
 - Download this repo somewhere
 ##
-- Start RUN_HUD.bat file and RUN_RADAR.bat if you want to include a third-party mini card
+- Start CS2_HUD_fyflo.exe
 ##
-- Start RUN_HUD.bat file if you want to keep the mini map from the game.
-##
-- Run Overlay Exe from here: [OVERLAY DOWNLOAD](https://drive.google.com/file/d/1_NoHJRfSVFF8yTp8hXabf9Du76mowhPD/view?usp=drive_link) or just go to your browser [http://localhost:2626](http://localhost:2626)
+- Run Overlay Exe from here: [OVERLAY DOWNLOAD](https://drive.google.com/file/d/1_NoHJRfSVFF8yTp8hXabf9Du76mowhPD/view?usp=drive_link) or just go to your browser [http://Your IP:2626](http://Your IP:2626)
 - Ensure that in the Overlay exe folder, there is a config.json file with the following:
 - Radar will be on :36364 port [http://localhost:36364](http://localhost:36364)